- What type of information will I be asked in the .pharmacy application?

 No, the .pharmacy program is voluntary.
 There is no state or federal regulation requiring .pharmacy at this time.

-No. Registrants in the .pharmacy TLD may not use domain names for the following types of activity:
+No. Registrants in the .pharmacy domain may not use domain names for the following types of activity:

-- Infringement on the intellectual property rights of another member of the .pharmacy gTLD community, or any other person or entity;
+- Infringement on the intellectual property rights of another member of the .pharmacy domain community, or any other person or entity;

 - Engagement in activities designed to impersonate any third party or create a likelihood of confusion in sponsorship; or